-This week’s feature includes reviews for The Night Watchmen, So B. It, Fatima, B&B, The Snowman, Flatliners, and Call Me By Your Name.
+This week’s feature sees the release of The Night Watchmen, So B. It, Fatima, B&B, The Snowman, Flatliners, and Call Me By Your Name.

 25th June – The Night Watchmen